rouvia/rouvia-icons/README.md

 You can find the list of all available icons [here](https://rouvia.github.io/rouvia-icons/?path=/story/icons--icons-gallery).

 ## Customization
-All svg colors have fill=`currentColor` so they will always the color assigned to their parrent elements.
+All svg colors have fill=`currentColor` so they will always have the color assigned to their parrent elements.